What is the ABDR?

 - Your participation in the ABDR contributes to long term safety monitoring of implanted breast devices with an aim to improve patient safety

-- You will have access to a record of your surgery details upon request (medical records only need to be kept for seven years)
+- You will have access to a record of your device details upon request (medical records only need to be kept for seven years)

-- Provides confidence that your devices are being monitored for health issues
+- Helps provide confidence that your devices are being monitored for health issues

-- All health information is held in a highly secure (bank level), independent data base at Monash University
+- All health information is held in a highly secure database that is housed within Monash University

-Alerts and recalls through the ABDR: A key task of the ABDR is to report on implant safety and performance; participants can be confident that their device is being tracked and monitored for adverse health effects.
+Hazard Alerts: A key task of the ABDR is to report on implant safety and performance; devices are being tracked and monitored for adverse health effects.
 Poorly performing devices will be reported to the Therapeutic Goods Administration (TGA), a part of the Department of Health that regulates and approves medicines, sunscreens, vitamins and minerals, blood and blood products and medical devices, for assessment and follow up.
 The TGA will work with the relevant sponsor/manufacturer to determine a response.

-Contributing to better health for future recipients of breast devices: Although breast devices are increasing in popularity, the TGA still considers implantable breast devices to be ‘high risk’.
-Health information from participants in the ABDR contributes to reports that will help safeguard the health of recipients undergoing breast device surgery, such as for breast augmentation, reconstruction (following breast cancer) and congenital deformities.
+Contribute to better health for future recipients of breast devices: Although breast devices are widely used, the TGA still considers implantable breast devices to be ‘high risk’.
+Health information from participants in the ABDR contributes to reports that will help safeguard the health of recipients undergoing breast device surgery, such as for cosmetic breast augmentation and breast reconstruction (for breast cancer) and congenital anomalies.

-Access to information: Participants in the ABDR will be able to access information about their surgery, which may be useful for those needing a revision, experiencing complications, seeing a new surgeon, or the last visit was more than seven years ago (medical records are required only to be stored for seven years).
-In addition, patients can contact the ABDR to report any complications at any time.
+Give access to information: Participants in the ABDR will be able to access information about their breast device, which may be useful for those needing a revision, experiencing complications, seeing a new surgeon/clinician, or the last visit was more than seven years ago (medical records are required only to be stored for seven years).

 How to become involved in the ABDR

-If you are a patient who would like to become involved in the Australian Breast Device Registry (ABDR), you may speak to your surgeon and enquire as to whether or not they are contributing to the registry.
-If your surgeon is contributing, you will automatically be included.
+If you are a patient and would like to be included in the Australian Breast Device Registry (ABDR), ask the doctor, who is performing the surgery, whether or not they are contributing to the ABDR.
+If he/she does contribute to the ABDR at the time of your surgery, you will automatically be included.

-Your surgeon will discuss the ABDR with you prior to surgery and provide you with a copy of the ABDR Patient Leaflet.
+Your doctor will discuss the ABDR with you prior to surgery and provide you with a copy of the ABDR Patient Leaflet.
 After surgery you will receive a more detailed Patient Explanatory Statement in the post.
-If you would like to receive a copy of this statement prior to deciding to participate in the registry or would like to receive this by email, please contact the ABDR Coordinator on (03) 9903 0205.
+If you would like to receive a copy of this statement prior to deciding to participate in the registry or would like to receive this by email, please contact the ABDR Tel.
+(03) 9903 0205.

 Already involved in a registry?

 From 6 May 2015, the BIR (a precursor to the ABDR) ceased to register new patients.
 However, Australian Society of Plastic Surgeons (ASPS) continues to maintain the Breast Implant Registry (BIR) legacy data and to administer patient access to the unique data stored on the Registry.
-If you have questions about your participation in the BIR, please contact firstname.lastname@example.org or call Greg Eliovson on (02) 9437 9205 or visit this link: http://www.plasticsurgery.org.au/protecting-patient-safety/new-australian-breast-device-registry-abdr/
+If you have questions about your participation in the BIR, please contact email@example.com or call (02) 9437 9200 or go to this website.